 Purchase whole prey rabbit!
-Convenient online ordering of raw
+We have convenient online ordering of raw

-frozen whole prey rabbit in order to feed your pets species-appropriate
+frozen whole rabbit delivered to your door so you can feed your pets species-appropriate

-Do you want to skip ahead to read a certain section?
 Here are the subjects this page covers.
-Just click the green hotlink to go there:
+Click the green hotlink to go there, or keep reading:

 Why our whole prey rabbit is the best.